What Are The Best Places To Learn To Code Online?

 Codecademy offers both free and paid courses, all focused on specific areas of programming such as Front-End, Back-End, Machine Learning, and more.

-Their pricing structure is a little different from most, in that they have 3 tiers that open up additional features depending on which tier you’re in (it's a bit confusing TBH):
+Their pricing structure is a little different from most, in that they have 3 tiers that open up additional features depending on which tier you’re in.
+(It's a bit confusing to be honest).

 • Free.
 They have 34 free courses teaching fundamentals and a few deep dives into certain languages such as Javascript.
 These free courses focus on information and some small applications, such as copying code you see on the screen into an IDE